Defense Health Care: TRICARE Select Implementation Plan Included Mandated Elements, but Access Standards Should Be Clarified

 Recommendations for Executive Action

-In April 2018, we reported that DOD's implementation plan for TRICARE Select did not adequately address access to care standards-one of the seven elements required for the plan as outlined in the National Defense Authorization Act for Fiscal Year 2017-so we recommended that the department report its plans for this element to Congress.
+In April 2018, we reported that DOD's implementation plan for TRICARE Select did not adequately address access to care standards, one of the seven elements required for the plan as outlined in the National Defense Authorization Act for Fiscal Year 2017.
+As a result, we recommended that the department report its plans for this element to Congress.
 In August 2023, DOD provided us with a copy of the document it prepared for Congress that outlines its approach to developing and approving access standards for TRICARE Select.
 In the document, DOD notes that it is the department's position that the current TRICARE access to care standards are not developed for a particular plan option (i.e., Prime or Select); rather, it is DOD's position that the standards apply to all enrollees seeking care from the TRICARE network.
 Thus, to the extent that TRICARE Select enrollees seek care from a TRICARE network provider, the appointment timeliness and drive time standards, which have typically been associated with the TRICARE Prime option, also apply to TRICARE Select enrollees.
 However, the department also acknowledged that these access standards can't be tracked for Select enrollees due to the structure of the benefit and beneficiaries' ability to self-refer.
-As a result, we found DOD's explanation of access standards for TRICARE Select and their regulations, website, and access to care policy to be limiting, unclear, and contradictory.
-Nonetheless, this document also identifies additional ways that DOD plans to monitor TRICARE Select enrollees' access to care.
-Such efforts include an annual survey of TRICARE Select enrollees and increases in the size of TRICARE networks to allow for more TRICARE Select enrollees to access care from network providers, should they so choose.
-Based on our review of the document provided to Congress and supporting materials provided by DOD, we consider this recommendation to be partially implemented until DOD updates its regulations, website, and policy to consistently represent the department's position that the TRICARE access to care standards apply to all enrollees seeking care from the networks, irrespective of their option plans.
+At the time, we found DOD's explanation of access standards for TRICARE Select and their regulations, website, and access to care policy to be limiting, unclear, and contradictory.
+Based on our review of the document provided to Congress and supporting materials provided by DOD, we considered this recommendation to be partially implemented until DOD updates its regulations, website, and policy to consistently represent the department's position that the TRICARE access to care standards apply to all enrollees seeking care from the networks, irrespective of their option plans.
+In April 2025, DOD provided us with its new access to care policy memo outlining its access to care standards for private sector sources of care.
+The memo states that the revised access to care standards apply to the entire TRICARE network, including TRICARE Prime and TRICARE Select beneficiaries.
+It specifically focuses on access to care standards that define how long it should take beneficiaries to receive different types of care (wait times), such as urgent or routine care.
+The policy memo also describes differences in how the department plans to monitor access to care for Select and Prime beneficiaries.
+"The process by which the Defense Health Agency monitors access differs for Prime and Select, though the standards do not vary by health plan enrollment option.
+For Prime, the time and distance access to care standards are measured from the date the referral is approved to the date of service."
+However, the distance standards referenced for Prime are not subsequently included in the policy memo's list of access standards.
+Nonetheless, the policy memo's sole focus on wait times for care aligns with revisions DOD made to its website for TRICARE access to care standards, which only refers to wait time standards.
+Separately, DOD's TRICARE Prime website refers to travel time standards but labels them as "drive time standards" instead of access to care standards.
+However, DOD's regulations for TRICARE's access to care standards still includes travel time access standards, which DOD asserts are for primary and specialty care.
+As a result, the standards that DOD is including in its access to care standards and how these standards apply to TRICARE Select remains unclear.
+Until DOD further aligns its policy, websites, and regulations, we consider this recommendation to be partially implemented.